frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-the-list-of-posts.md

 state.source.post[item.id]
 ```

 And you'd be right, that would also work.
 However it's good practice to use the `type` property stored in the data rather than hard code the type.
-In this case all the items are indeed of type `post`, but that's not necessarily always the case - sometimes we'll work with pages, or attachment images, or authors, etc...
+In this case all the items are indeed of type `post`, but that's not necessarily always the case - sometimes we'll work with pages, or attachment images, or even custom post types, etc...

 So here's what our `list.js` file is going to look like: